New Jersey S Corporation Election

 - Be registered with the Division of Taxation.

 - Have filed Form CBT-100S tax returns with the state of New Jersey.

 Your federal S corporation election must be approved by the IRS before you can apply for retroactive New Jersey S corporation status.

 If you need help with New Jersey S corporation election, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.